 If you’re walking to one of our CTrain stations, look both ways for trains when crossing the tracks and obey all traffic signals.
 Motorists should be aware of flashing lights and crossing arms when CTrains are passing through.

 While waiting for the CTrain, please ensure you stand and remain behind the yellow line until the train has fully stopped.
 Never put any objects or limbs in the closing doors and don’t try to pry the doors open once they’ve closed.
-Wait for fellow transit users to exit the train before get on.
+Wait for fellow transit users to exit the train before getting on.

 Once you’re on the train, move to the centre of the car so as not to block other customers from getting on and off.
 Each CTrain car has yellow lines and signs to indicate where it’s safe to stand when the doors are opening.